PlushFamily/card-stack-hackathon/README.md

 # CardStack

+**CardStack** – a mood tracker that uses DID DataStore For Storage And Magic For Auth.

+After passing a short quiz, the user can to get information about his emotional mood, compare with the results of the past days and share the result with friends!

 The application was developed on [Hackathon: Sovereign Data Hackathon](https://gitcoin.co/hackathon/ceramic-identity) in the nomination [Build An App That Uses DID DataStore For Storage And Magic For Auth](https://gitcoin.co/issue/ceramicnetwork/ceramic/86/100026722).

 ## Features